-The Tree of Thoughts (ToT) prompting method made its way on the scene in May, when a team of Princeton and DeepMind researchers published “Tree of Thoughts: Deliberate Problem Solving with Large Language Models
+The Tree of Thoughts (ToT) prompting method made its way on the scene in May of 2023, when a team of Princeton and DeepMind researchers published “Tree of Thoughts: Deliberate Problem Solving with Large Language Models”

-ToT enables LLMs to make decisions by considering multiple paths and evaluating choices to decide the next course of action.
-Additionally, ToT enables the LLM to look ahead or backtrack when necessary.
+Tree of Thought prompting enables LLMs to make decisions by considering multiple paths and evaluating choices to decide the next course of action.
+Additionally, Tree of Thought prompting enables the LLM to look ahead or backtrack when necessary.

 New prompting methods are always exciting, but understanding why these methods out-perform others can be difficult.
 Let’s take a high-level look at the experiments in this study, the results, and some insights on implementing this technique.